uniflex/app_handover_wifi/README.md

 [slides](https://www2.informatik.hu-berlin.de/~zubow/BIGAP_talk_noms.pdf "Talk slides")

 ## Installation
+To install UniFlex framework with all available modules, please go through all steps in [manifest](https://github.com/uniflex/manifests) repository.

 You have to use our patched version of hostapd and iw.
 Please install them from src/ or use the binaries from bin/